about

 Beyond transformation processes in production and labor, my research explores socio-technical networks, human-technology interaction, and the transformation of body concepts in digitalized environments.
 My earlier work has examined digital transformation processes in medicine, in particular human enhancement technologies, brain-computer interfaces (BCIs), and digital health applications, contributing to discussions on agency, subjectivity, and socio-technical imaginaries.

 With over 15 years of experience, I have led interdisciplinary research projects, taught at German and international universities, and organized numerous international conferences and workshops.
-I am also a co-founder and coordinator of STS Türkiye (STS Türkiye), a network promoting collaboration in Science and Technology Studies (STS).
+I am also a co-founder and coordinator of STS Türkiye, a network promoting collaboration in Science and Technology Studies (STS).

 I specialize in qualitative research methods, particularly in the study of vulnerable populations, including children with disabilities.
 My doctoral research, funded by the DFG Research Training Group Bioethics at the University of Tübingen, involved in-depth ethnographic studies on brain-computer interfaces (BCIs) in stroke rehabilitation, framing these as socio-bio-technical phenomena.